-f.
+g.
 South Voisey's Bay, Labrador

-As at March 31, 2021, the Company has a 65% interest in the South Voisey's Bay nickel property, with Fjordland Exploration Inc., ("Fjordland") holding a 35% interest in the project.
+As at March 31, 2022, the Company has a 25% interest in the South Voisey's Bay nickel property, and Fjordland Exploration Inc., ("Fjordland") has earned a 75% interest in the project.

 Prior to the commencement of the earn-in schedule below, Fjordland had earned a 15% interest in the property.
-In 2017, Fjordland earned an additional 20% interest in the project with the completion of its commitments in option payment and exploration expenditures.
+In 2017 and 2021, Fjordland earned additional 20% and 40% interests in the project with the fulfillment of its commitments in option payments and exploration expenditures during the four years .